keith-smale/ries-playhouse/_posts/2018-05-10-fees-and-admissions-policy.md

 ###### **Fees**

 Hourly rate £5.50
+Please note this includes breakfast, if required, and snacks.
+I do not provide lunch or dinner.
+If your child requires lunch or dinner during their time in the setting, please provide it with them each day.

 ###### **Additional Charges**

-I make a charge for certain additional services.
+I may make a charge for certain additional services.
 These are listed below:
 + consumables (i.e. meals)
 + day trips where an entrance fee is charged